tonytoon/SDEV140/README.md

 This repository contains assorted handouts, notes, supplemental exercises, and anything else I may find useful for students taking my SDEV140 class.
+Please do not be alarmed if you find them being updated frequently.
+I'm a strong believer in continuous improvement, as well as having trouble deciding when I'm done with something.
 Feel free to reuse/remix/whatever.